Michael's big day leads Polar Bears to comeback win over rival North Marion

 On Friday, it was that undeniable Fairmont Senior ethos that outlasted North Marion’s feisty and fiery start as the Polar Bears scored 29 unanswered points to defeat the Huskies 41-21 in Rachel and start their 2020 season with a win.
 The Huskies, meanwhile, fell to 1-1 after defeating Preston last week in their 2020 season opener.

-"They're a good and very capable team," Fairmont Senior coach Nick Bartic said of the Huskies, "so this was the kind of game we expected."
+“They’re a good and very capable team so this was the kind of game we expected, said Nick Bartic, Fairmont Senior head coach.

 Then, the Polar Bears, behind star senior quarterback Gage Michael, kicked it into high gear and took it to North Marion as they scored touchdowns on three of their next four drives and held the Huskies’ offense scoreless for NMHS’s final eight series.